darius-sas/astracker_old/README.md

 Optionally, you can execute tests by running
 ```
+./test-data/git-projects/clone-repos.sh       # Clone test repositories on locally
 mvn clean compile test
 ```
-though ensure you have `test-data` in the root directory of the project.
+though ensure you have `test-data` in the root directory of the project and that you clone all the necessary git repositories (using the handy script).
 Test reports on coverage are available in `target/site` and output logs are available in `target/surefire`.

 ## Input formats